tquadrat/tquadrat.github.io/UsefulLinks.md

 ---
 ## [Linux Stuff](stuff/LinuxStuff.md)

-Several tips and tricks for the Linux operating system, together with some useful links – not only for desktop and laptop installations, but also for the Raspberry&npsp;Pi.
+Several tips and tricks for the Linux operating system, together with some useful links – not only for desktop and laptop installations, but also for the Raspberry&nbsp;Pi.
 Some stuff is useful even for the Mac.

 ---
 ## [MacOS Stuff](stuff/MacStuff.md)